This content has been machine translated dynamically.

 - Low Threshold Factor: 20.0

-This means that if you increase, for example, the pool’s Critical threshold for CPU Utilization to 95%, Workload Balancing automatically resets the High, Medium, and Low thresholds to 80.75%, 47.5%, and 23.75% respectively.
+This behavior means that if you increase, for example, a Critical threshold to 95%, WLB automatically resets the other thresholds to the following:

 To perform this calculation for a specific threshold, multiply the factor for the threshold with the value you entered for the critical threshold for that resource: